-Following Prime Minister Jacinda Ardern’s announcement on Sunday evening that Auckland will return to Level 3 for a minimum of three days, and the rest of New Zealand to Level 2, here is a reminder of what the COVID-19 restrictions mean for your liquor or hospitality business.
+Following Prime Minister Jacinda Ardern’s announcement on Saturday evening that Auckland will return to Level 3 for a minimum of seven days, and the rest of New Zealand to Level 2, here is a reminder of what the COVID-19 restrictions mean for your liquor or hospitality business.

 Level 2 Guidelines: